-For six months now there have been two main home console competitors: the PS4 Pro and the Xbox One S. Now, however, Nintendo has thrown a new competitor into the ring with its brand new Nintendo Switch console.
+Until 2017, there was only two main home console competitors: the PS4 Pro and the Xbox One S. Now, however, Nintendo has thrown a new competitor into the ring with its brand new Nintendo Switch console – while the Xbox One S has seen a higher-spec successor called the Xbox One X, which we have a separate comparison guide for below.

 Xbox One S vs PS4 Pro vs Nintendo Switch graphics